Kavya-Garg003/AttendWise/README.md

 - PHP installed
 - Composer installed
 - IDE to edit and run the code (We use Visual Studio Code 🔥).
-- Git to versionning your work.
+- Git to versioning your work.